Pharmr/almace-scaffolding/_app/_pages/about.md

 ![Image](https://raw.githubusercontent.com/Pharmr/static-landing/master/_app/assets/svg/diamond.svg){: .no-resize.center}
 <h1 style="text-align:center;">Being sick sucks</h1>
 <br>
 <p style="text-align:center;">Pharmr is on a mission to make maintenance therapy easy & accessible for the millions of people who take it each day.
 That's why we've built special tools to make the process as painless as possible.
-So you can cruise indefinitly on your critical meds, no interruptions, no speedbumps, no bs, and never miss a dose again.</p>
+So you can cruise on your Humira, Byktarvi or Lispro–no interruptions, no ________— and never miss a dose again.</p>
 <br>
 <br>
 <br>